Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Currents

-where we recall that the $\mathbf{K}$ and $\mathbf{S}$ matrices were $3\times 3$ blocks of $\te{\Gamma}^{-1}$ in eq.~\eqref{gamma inverse}.
+Eq.~\eqref{magnetizations} follows from eq.~\eqref{currents} by noting that to first order in the Berry curvatures $-\partial_{k_j}\mathbf{S}_{ij} = \partial_{r_j}\mathbf{K}_{ij}$ where we recall that the $\mathbf{K}$ and $\mathbf{S}$ matrices were $3\times 3$ blocks of $\te{\Gamma}^{-1}$ in eq.~\eqref{gamma inverse}.
 We would like to emphasize again the crucial role, already noted in ref.~\cite{xiao2020unified}, played by the mixed space Berry curvatures in ${\mathbf{S}}$ in determining the form of the equilibrium magnetization and associated equilibrium currents.

 By evaluating the currents in global equilibrium, we have identified the magnetization currents.
 Equilibrium (bound) electric currents take the familiar form as the curl of the magnetization.
 The heat magnetization current is less familiar~\cite{gromov2015thermal, qin2011Energy, zhang2020Thermodynamics}, but in a similar fashion is defined in terms of the curl of the energy and number magnetizations.